 - Calmer mind

 - Reduced stress

 Restorative Yoga is offered on many yoga studios’ menu of classes, and SunWater Spa and SunMountain Center in Manitou Springs, Colorado, is no exception.
 This style of yoga is a specialization of founder Kat Tudor, who teaches classes and workshops at the properties.
 Kat added Restorative Yoga to her practice and her teaching about 10 years ago when she found that “the effect of this style of yoga balances out our tendencies to do too much and push too hard.
 We have plenty of opportunities to be active in our practices and to engage in physical activities, especially in Colorado, so restorative yoga, allow us to be less stressed and relieve the tension of our daily lives.”

 So before you turn to medications to calm your angst, try Restorative Yoga.
-It might just be the perfect antidote for an anxious 2019.
+It might just be the perfect antidote for your stress and anxiety.